Barbara Hutton

-Hutton had one child, Lance Reventlow, with her second husband, but was an inconsistent and insecure parent and the subsequent divorce ended in a bitter custody battle.
-She later developed anorexia nervosa and perhaps thereby prevented further childbirth.
-Her son died in a plane crash in 1972 at the age of 36, leaving her devastated.
-She died on May 11, 1979, at age 66.
-At her death, the formerly wealthy Hutton was on the verge of bankruptcy as a result of both lavish spending and exploitation by those entrusted to manage her estate.
+Hutton was an inconsistent and insecure parent to her one child, exacerbated when the divorce from her second husband ended in a bitter custody battle, and she subsequently developed anorexia nervosa.
+Her son Lance Reventlow died in a 1972 plane crash, leaving Hutton devastated.
+A life of lavish spending, paired with exploitation by those entrusted to manage her estate, brought Hutton to the verge of bankruptcy before her death.

 Early life

-Born in New York City, Barbara Hutton was the only child of Edna Woolworth (1883–1917), who was a daughter of Frank W. Woolworth, the founder of the successful Woolworth five-and-dime stores.
+Born in New York City, Barbara Hutton was the only child of Edna Woolworth (1883–1917), the daughter of Frank W. Woolworth, the founder of the successful Woolworth five-and-dime stores.
 Barbara's father was Franklyn Laws Hutton (1877–1940), a wealthy co-founder of E. F. Hutton & Company (owned by Franklyn's brother Edward Francis Hutton), a respected New York investment banking and stock brokerage firm.
-She was a niece by marriage of cereal heiress Marjorie Merriweather Post, who was for a time (1920–1935) married to E.F.
-Hutton; thus their daughter, actress-heiress Dina Merrill (born Nedenia Hutton), was a first cousin to Barbara Hutton.
+She was a niece by marriage of cereal heiress Marjorie Merriweather Post, who was for a time (1920–1935) married to E. F. Hutton; thus their daughter, actress-heiress Dina Merrill (born Nedenia Hutton), was a first cousin to Barbara Hutton.
 Merrill related on A&E's Biography that for a time Barbara lived with them following the death of her mother and abandonment by her father.

 Edna Hutton reportedly died on May 2, 1917, age 33, from suffocation due to mastoiditis, but rumor persists that she committed suicide by poison in despair over her husband's philandering, especially as the coroner decided that no autopsy was necessary.
-Four-year-old Barbara discovered her mother's body.
+Four-year-old Barbara discovered her mother's body; the trauma haunted her for the rest of her life.
 After her mother's death, she lived with various relatives, and was raised by a governess.
 Hutton attended Miss Hewitt's Classes, now The Hewitt School in New York's Lenox Hill neighborhood and Miss Porter's School for Girls in Farmington, Connecticut.
 She became an introverted child who had limited interaction with other children of her own age.
 Her closest friend and only confidante was her cousin Jimmy Donahue, the son of her mother's sister.
-Jimmy Donahue inherited a portion of the Woolworth estate with Barbara and also grew up to have notorious, and public, drug, alcohol and relationship problems.
+Donahue inherited a portion of the Woolworth estate with Barbara and also grew up to have notorious, and public, drug, alcohol and relationship problems.